awojaczek-security/SOC-Incident-Analysis_Labs/SOC137 - Malicious File_Script Download Attempt/00_README/README.md

 The file that was likely downloaded was named *INVOICE PACKAGE LINK TO DOWNLOAD.docm*.
 The size of this file is **16.66 KB**, and its hash is *f2d0c66b801244c059f636d08a474079*.
 The naming convention indicates a phishing attempt to trick the user into opening the file.
 Since it was a .docm file, it most likely contained malicious macros.

 The security system blocked the download, preventing execution on the endpoint.
 No confirmed compromise has been identified.
 However, macro-enabled documents are often used to deliver malware, establish persistence, or enable unauthorized access.

 <p align="center">
   <img src="../01_Details_about_incident/Incident_Details.png" width="600">
   <br>
   <em>Figure 1: Incident_Details</em>
 </p>

 The file **INVOICE PACKAGE LINK TO DOWNLOAD.docm** was identified as malicious by antivirus engines, indicating a high probability that it poses a real threat.
 It is a Microsoft Word macro-enabled document with a size of 16.66 KB.
 The analysis revealed the presence of a macro named AutoOpen in the NewMacros.bas module, which executes automatically when the document is opened.
-The macro uses the Shell function to run a **PowerShell** command intended to download an additional file from a specified URL.
+The macro uses  **PowerShell** to run command intended to download an additional file from a specified URL.
 The downloaded file may then be executed, enabling arbitrary code execution on the victim’s system.

+Additionally, this file has also been checked in the **Hybrid-Analysis** and **ANY-RUN** environments.
+Both of these tools also detected malicious activity in the tested file.

 <p align="center">
   <img src="../02_Tools_VT_&_ANY-RUN/VirusTotal.png" width="600">